-DEVELOP ONE (SMART) VISION
+DEVELOP ONE VISION

-Every executive team has a vision.
+Every company has a vision.

 But most of them are pretty blurry.

 Most companies suffer from some sort of vision disorder, such as myopia—where they can’t focus on the long-term, or tunnel vision—where they get blindsided by market shifts and discontinuities.

 Assumptions are debated.
 Competitors are studied.
 Trends are extrapolated.

-Of course, high-performers do a gut check before launching the vision.
-They understand what it will really take to achieve the vision.
+Of course, smart companies do a gut check before launching the vision.
+They understand what it will really take to turn the vision into reality.
 They have “counted the costs.”

 If your company needs help clarifying your vision, The Pit Stop Program is a great place to start.